pkdone/mongo-connection-check/README.md

 ## Downloads

-Binary executables to download and run:

  * Linux (x86-64) TODO; link
  * Windows 10 (x96-64) TODO; link
  * Max OS X TODO (x86-64) TODO; link

-These download links are for the latest version of _mongo-connection-check_ (version __0.8.1__).
+These downloads are for the latest version of _mongo-connection-check_ (version __0.8.1__).
 For earlier versions, see this project's releases page TODO: link.

 ## Checks Performed